-THE FRONTIERS OF SEX RESEARCH edited by Vern Bullough
+THE FRONTIERS OF SEX RESEARCH

 A comprehensive look at the latest research in human sexuality, covering such topics as eroticism, homosexuality, adultery, premarital sex, normality, transsexuality, prostitution, and transvestism.

 Contains original articles by John Money, Elizabeth Canfield, Lester Kirkendall, Helen Colton, Veronica and James Elias, and others.